-Research in the Epidemiology Program is focused on reducing cancer incidence, progression, and sequalae through the identification of risk factors and the translation of discoveries into preventive strategies.
-Through population-, laboratory-, and clinic-based research, our faculty aim to uncover knowledge that can inform and improve cancer risk prediction, prevention, prognostication, treatment assignment, surveillance, and overall health.
+Research in the Epidemiology Program is focused on reducing cancer incidence, progression, mortality, and sequalae through the identification of risk (or protective) factors, the elucidation of underlying biologic mechanisms, and the translation of discoveries into prevention strategies.
+Through population, laboratory, and clinic-based studies, our faculty aim to uncover knowledge that can inform and improve cancer risk prediction, prevention, early detection, prognostication, survival, and overall health.

 Our work is primarily done through research groups or individual projects.
 We collaborate with researchers across the Hutch to share knowledge and methodologies, creating a more efficient path to better care and a cure.

 We work toward the goals of making breast health a priority and reducing disparities in breast cancer outcomes worldwide.

 We develop, implement and study guidelines to improve breast cancer screening, detection, treatment and outcomes.

 We focus on identifying the causes of cancer, factors associated with survival, the effects of cancer and cancer treatment on quality of life and overall health and testing strategies for prevention.